ceari/whyattend/README.md

 Make sure the `replay_blob` column in the generated replay table is large enough to hold WoT replay files.
 In MySQL, for example, the default BLOB type can only store around 64 kB.
-This can be changed by running the SQL statement `ALTER TABLE replay MODIFY replay_blob LONGBLOB`, for example.
+This can be changed by running the SQL statement `ALTER TABLE replay MODIFY replay_blob LONGBLOB` and `ALTER TABLE replay MODIFY replay_pickle LONGBLOB`, for example.
 Additionally, MySQL defines a `max_allowed_packet` size in `my.cnf`, which might have to be increased.

 ### Clan member synchronisation